··6 min read

 • Data shared with third parties for advertising

-A simple test: Can you answer the question "Who can see what I say to this AI coach?"
-If the answer isn't crystal clear, that's a problem.
+Simple test: can you answer "who can see what I say to this AI coach?"
+If the answer isn't crystal clear, walk away.

 Criterion 5: Tone and interaction style

-This one is subjective but important.
-Coaching depends on trust, and trust depends on how the interaction feels.
+Coaching depends on trust.
+Trust depends on how the interaction feels.

 What to look for: